ggbaker/personalSite/content/authors/admin/_index.md

 ---

 I'm a dissertator in the [Department of Economics](https://econ.wisc.edu) at the University of Wisconsin--Madison.
 I'm an economic theorist interested in information economics and decision theory.
-My current research studies the demand and valuation of information.
+My current research focuses primarily on valuation of and demand for information, with a secondary interest in experiment design.

-I am currently on the job market and am available for remote interviews by the usual means (Skype, Zoom, etc.).
+I am currently on the job market and am available for remote interviews by the usual means (Skype, Zoom, etc.) including during both the European Job Market and ASSA conferences.